 Laxative herbs (Anthraquinones) can cause a great deal of discomfort in the bowl because they stimulate peristalsis (muscle contractions).
 We strongly recommend a trip to the Vet if constipation is so severe you are considering natural laxatives.
 Having used a natural laxative for myself, I can attest to the pain they can cause.
 They should only be used when absolutely necessary and should not be used on pregnant pets.
 Natural laxatives include Yellow Dock, Aloe, Cascara, Sagrada, and Senna.
 Yellow Dock is recommended as the most gentle of the herbs containing Anthraquinones.

 Note: When using dried herbs for constipation, either make a herbal tea or rehydrate the herbs before feeding.
 It’s important to use only fresh or gently dehydrated herbs for optimum effectiveness.
 We rely on Starwest Botanicals for premium, human-grade herbs, essential oils and nutraceuticals.
-If you prefer a manufactured treatment, Natural Moves for Pets (available at Pet Alive) is a popular choice.

 Have you ever successfully treated constipation using natural pet remedies?
 Please share your experience in the comments below.